 If the mediator makes that assumption, he or she will sometimes experience an unpleasant surprise when it becomes obvious during a mediation that one party or the other, or perhaps both, are not willing to let things go and move forward.

-The mediator’s job begins before the mediation starts, and companies that make that up front process easy to accomplish will see the resolution of workplace conflict happen much more quickly.
+The mediator’s job begins before the mediation starts, and companies that make that upfront process easy to accomplish will see the resolution of workplace conflict happen much more quickly.

 A 1001 ways to miscommunicate potentially impact any workplace environment every day.
 Most of the time employees are able to work through those verbal obstacles just fine.
-The majority of the obstacles can be seen or anticipated, and can be broken down.
+The majority of the obstacles can be seen or anticipated and can be broken down.
 Yet, it takes very little to throw things “out of kilter”; the misuse of a phrase, a joke goes wrong, a word that has distinctly different meanings depending on the culture you were raised in.

-In my mediations I emphasize the need for employees to be clear in how they communicate as well as what they communicate.
-It is key the success of the mediation, but it is key to the parties rebuilding their workplace relationship after the mediation.
+In my mediation, I emphasize the need for employees to be clear in how they communicate as well as what they communicate.
+It is key to the success of the mediation, but it is key to the parties rebuilding their workplace relationship after the mediation.
 By changing the nature of the conversation, the parties begin to see alternatives and move away from their entrenched positions.

-I never disclose to management what goes on in a mediation unless the mediation exposes unlawful behavior.
+I never disclose to management what goes on in mediation unless the mediation exposes unlawful behavior.
 However, employee mediations sometimes do expose weaknesses or ambiguities in a company’s processes and procedures, and I give management feedback in those areas to the extent I can do so without disclosing what was discussed inside the mediation itself.

 My message here is that I favor more communication between management and employees; not less.
 I favor more communication between and among employees; not less.

 We support small businesses here in Houston.
-Learn more about starting your own business by visiting Services Cooperative Association here.
+Learn more about starting your own business by visiting the Services Cooperative Association here.